Tanba straw white glaze sake bottle by Nishihata Tadashi

 Height: 17.6cm Width: 11.6cm Depth: 11.6cm

-The Tamba straw white glaze tokkuri is a work that features an overwhelming presence and a bold shape that divides the clay and white glaze.
-This tokkuri has a versatile design that can also be used as a flower vase, and it is a wonderful blend of roughness and delicacy.
+The Tamba straw white-glazed sake bottle is characterized by its overwhelming presence and bold design that divides the clay and white glaze.
+This sake bottle has a versatile design that can also be used as a flower vase, and is a wonderful blend of roughness and delicacy.

 Overwhelming presence

-The Tanba straw white glaze tokkuri has a very strong presence and gives a powerful impression to any space.
-The shape of the tokkuri is bold yet sophisticated, drawing the viewer's attention.
-The contrast between the texture of the clay and the white glaze gives the whole piece a unique beauty.
+The Tamba straw white-glazed sake bottle has a very strong presence and makes a powerful impression in any space.
+The shape of the sake bottle is bold yet refined, drawing the viewer's eye.
+The contrast between the texture of the clay and the white glaze gives the entire piece a unique beauty.

 A bold design that divides the clay and white glaze

-This tokkuri is characterized by a design that splits the red clay and white glaze into two halves.
-The clay part evokes the power of nature, while the white glaze half has a smooth and delicate beauty.
-This contrast gives the whole tokkuri a dynamic impression, making a strong impact on the viewer.
+This sake bottle is characterized by a design that splits the red clay and white glaze into two halves.
+The clay part evokes the power of nature, while the white glaze on the other half has a smooth and delicate beauty.
+This contrast gives the sake bottle a dynamic impression as a whole, making a strong impact on the viewer.

 A harmony of roughness and delicacy